PiotrMachowski/PiotrMachowski/custom_components/tauron_amiplus/README.md

 This sensor uses unofficial API to get energy usage data from [_*TAURON eLicznik*_](https://elicznik.tauron-dystrybucja.pl).

-WARNING: Currently it only supports only G11 and G12 tariffs.
+WARNING: Currently it only supports G11 and G12 tariffs.

 ## Example usage